 Woori Bank uses a standardized asset and liability management system for its Won- and foreign currency-denominated assets and liabilities.
 In addition, Woori Bank's system also allows it to manage the assets and liabilities in its trust accounts.
-Its system uses the historical scenario method to determine interest rate ΔEVE (change in economic value of equity), supplemented by modules to calculate and monitor our liquidity coverage ratio and net stable funding ratio.
+Its system uses the historical scenario method to determine interest rate VaR, supplemented by modules to calculate and monitor our liquidity coverage ratio and net stable funding ratio.